-- The Entity Type field is a concatenation of the physical/logical designation for the entity and the value - from the Entity ID enumeration that identifies the general type or category of the entity, such as whether - the entity is a power supply, fan, processor, and so on.
-The Entity Type field indicates whether the entity - is a physical fan, logical power supply, and so on. - The different general types of entities within PLDM are identified using an enumeration value referred to - as an "Entity ID."
-The different types of standardized entities and their corresponding Entity ID values are - 766 specified in DSP0249. - Physical and logical entities that have the same Entity ID are considered to be different Entity Types.
+The Entity Type field is a concatenation of the physical/logical designation for the entity and the value from the Entity ID enumeration that identifies the general type or category of the entity, such as whether the entity is a power supply, fan, processor, and so on.
+The Entity Type field indicates whether the entity is a physical fan, logical power supply, and so on.

+- 776 The different general types of entities within PLDM are identified using an enumeration value referred to - as an "Entity ID."
+The different types of standardized entities and their corresponding Entity ID values are - 778 specified in DSP0249. - Physical and logical entities that have the same Entity ID are considered to be different Entity Types.

-768 9.2.1 Vendor-specific (OEM) Entity IDs
+780 9.2.1 Vendor-specific (OEM) Entity IDs

-- The Entity ID values include a special range of values for identifying vendor- or OEM-specific entities.
+- 781 The Entity ID values include a special range of values for identifying vendor- or OEM-specific entities.
 In - order to be interpreted, these values must be accompanied by an OEM EntityID PDR that identifies which - vendor defined the entity and, optionally, a string or strings that provide the name for the entity.
-Refer to - 28.19 for additional information about how OEM Entity IDs are used.
+Refer to - 784 28.19 for additional information about how OEM Entity IDs are used.

-773 9.2.2 Logical and physical entities
+785 9.2.2 Logical and physical entities

-- A physical entity is defined as an entity that is formed from one or more physically identifiable - components.
-For example, a physical Power Supply could be one or more integrated circuits and - associated components that together form a power supply. - A logical entity is defined as an entity that is formed when the entity or grouping of entities lacks a - physical definition or a readily identifiable physical boundary or grouping that would be associated with - the type of entity being represented.
-For example, a logical cooling device could be used to represent a - combination of physical fans that forms a redundant fan subsystem, or a logical power supply could be - used to represent the combination or grouping of power supplies that forms a redundant power supply - 782 subsystem.
+- A physical entity is defined as an entity that is formed from one or more physically identifiable - 787 components.
+For example, a physical Power Supply could be one or more integrated circuits and - associated components that together form a power supply. - 789 A logical entity is defined as an entity that is formed when the entity or grouping of entities lacks a - 790 physical definition or a readily identifiable physical boundary or grouping that would be associated with - 791 the type of entity being represented.
+For example, a logical cooling device could be used to represent a - combination of physical fans that forms a redundant fan subsystem, or a logical power supply could be - used to represent the combination or grouping of power supplies that forms a redundant power supply - 794 subsystem.

-- The choice of when to use a logical or physical designation for a particular type of entity can be subtle.

-Consider the following questions: - 704 Consider the following questions - Is the entity or grouping of entities separately replaceable or identifiable as a single physical unit or as a set of physical units? - Would the physical grouping be something that a user would typically think of as a separate physical unit that can be represented by a single type of entity?

-For example, consider a system with a motherboard that directly supports connectors for a redundant fan configuration.
-The fans would typically be individually replaceable, and the motherboard would be individually replaceable, but the "redundant fan subsystem" would not be.
-A user would not typically implementation of a redundant fan subsystem.
-The redundant fan subsystem does not have a distinct physical boundary that would let it be replaced independently from other subsystems.
+- The choice of when to use a logical or physical designation for a particular type of entity can be subtle. - 796 Consider the following questions: - Is the entity or grouping of entities separately replaceable or identifiable as a single physical unit or as a set of physical units? - Would the physical grouping be something that a user would typically think of as a separate physical unit that can be represented by a single type of entity? - For example, consider a system with a motherboard that directly supports connectors for a redundant fan - 802 configuration.
+The fans would typically be individually replaceable, and the motherboard would be - 803 individually replaceable, but the "redundant fan subsystem" would not be.
+A user would not typically - consider the combination of a motherboard and fans to be the definition of a physical redundant fan - 805 subsystem because the motherboard provides many other functions beyond those that are part of the - 806 implementation of a redundant fan subsystem.
+The redundant fan subsystem does not have a distinct - physical boundary that would let it be replaced independently from other subsystems.